 - Amenities and Services

-How much does it cost to rent a boat slip?
+How much does a boat slip cost?
 To rent a slip for the day, expect to pay $2 or $3 per hour.
 For nightly rentals, look at $4 to $6 per night.
 If you are renting per month, boaters can expect to pay between $20 and $25 per foot per month.
 Annual rentals will generally cost around $23 or $24 per foot per month.
-Prices vary depending on location, amenities, and reservation time.
+Prices vary depending on slip location, amenities, and reservation time.

-If you’re thinking about keeping your boat at marinas or yacht clubs, this is what you need to know about what you can expect to pay, depending on where you are and what you’re doing.
+If you’re thinking about keeping your boat at marinas or yacht clubs, this is what you need to know about what you can expect to pay, depending on where you are and your next destination.

 Wet Slip vs Dry Slip